 Now you should restart your system and then start the Terminal or another Linux application.
 That is necessary because the icon of the application is usually not yet found in the launcher here.

 How to find and start Atom on Chrome OS [A]

 After installation, you can find Atom in the launcher as normal and start it from there:

 Now you can set it up any way you like and use it on your Chrome OS device just like under Windows or macOS:

-How to use LibreOffice without installation on Chrome OS?
+How to use Atom without installation on Chrome OS?
 [A]

-That is also possible with the help of providers who make applications available online on a platform.
+That is also possible thanks to providers who make applications available online on a platform.
 However, this service will cost you a few bucks per month.
 A good example is the provider rollApp:

 rollApp currently offers you a selection of 340+ applications (as of June 2020), which you can use immediately in your browser with the usual range of functions without installation.
 One of them is Atom:

 If you start the application now with “Launch online” you can use Atom as usual:

 You can store your files, e.g., in Google Drive if you link it to your profile in the rollApp settings.